PSMRB/dfl_hvac_management/README.md

 The paper associated with this code is: https://arxiv.org/abs/2506.19717

+All the tables and plots associated with the paper can be found in the `output` folder.

 ## Requirements
 ### EnergyPlus
 To run the code, you need to have EnergyPlus 22-1-0 installed and set up on your system.